Adopt automated translation management for future-oriented LSPs

 In simpler terms, neither the vendor nor the customer feel fully in control and aware of all the requests and projects.

-Thus, the purpose of automation is to build a standard workflow that allows LSPs to:
+Thus, the purpose of project management automation is to build a standard workflow that allows LSPs to:

 1. Process customer requests faster